Rush Limbaugh on EIB Network, and we're having more fun than a human being should be allowed to have.

 My gosh, all you do is take it back to committee, report it back out, muscle your troops in line, and pass the bill as you want it.

-The strength of a democracy is how you treat the minority, and the minority strength is in using the rules.
+The strength of a democracy is how you treat the minority.

 When we're smart enough to use the rules and win, we ought to let it count.

-Yeah, the uh uh Republicans have no rights when they're the minority.
+Republicans have no rights when they're the minority.

 Those minority rights only extend to Democrats.

-Quick timeout, back after this.
+Quick timeout, back after a bit.

-I mean, Nancy Pelosi's keeping bad house.
+I mean, Nancy Pelosi's keeping bad house, ladies, and Dingy Harry can't run the Senate.

-Uh it's dramatic to see how incompetent these people are at running their institutions.
+It's dramatic to see how incompetent these people are at running their institutions.

-Where's it where's the story?
+Where's this story?

 This is the Washington Times today.

-Headline monumental Iraq progress needed to sway Democrats' plans.
+Headline, monumental Iraq progress needed to sway Democrats' plans.

-Democrats, including the party's conservative blue dog, says it'll take monumental improvement in Iraq, not the current blips of success, to sway them from pushing for a U.S. troop withdrawal after a September progress report.
+Democrats, including the party's conservative blue dogs, says it'll take monumental improvement in Iraq, not the current blips of success, to sway them from pushing for a U.S. troop withdrawal after a September progress report.

-Jane Harmon, a hawkish, well, for a Democrat, a hawk.
+Jane Harmon, a hawkish, well, for a Democrat, a hawk, California Democrat chairman of Homeland Security Intelligence Subcommittee, said the military victories are just episodic.

-Uh Charlie Wilson, a freshman Democrat from a conservative blue-collar Ohio district, said he would definitely need monumental proof, not just an isolated improvement.
+Charlie Wilson, a freshman Democrat from a conservative blue-collar Ohio district, said he would definitely need monumental proof, not just an isolated improvement.

-Uh, who aides say is not willing to concede there are positive things to point to.
+The remarks also echo the opinion of Nancy Pelosi, who aides say is not willing to concede there are positive things to point to in Iraq.

-You I told you this, what was it, two days ago, two or three days ago.
+Look, I told you this, what was it, two days ago, two or three days ago.

 They are wedded to this position of theirs, which is defeat.